goby-lang/goby/README.md

 ### B. From Source

 Try this if you'd like to contribute Goby!
 Skip 1 if you already have Golang in your environment.

 1. Prepare Golang environment
-    - Install Golang >= 1.10
+    - Install Golang >= 1.12
     - Make sure `$GOPATH` in your shell's config file( like .bashrc) is correct
-    - Add you `$GOPATH/bin` to `$PATH`
+    - Add your `$GOPATH/bin` to `$PATH`
+    - Add `export GO111MODULE=on` to your shell profile
 2. Run `go get github.com/goby-lang/goby`
 3. Set the Goby project's exact root path `$GOBY_ROOT` manually, which should be: